pytest-dev/pytest/doc/en/customize.rst

 influence how modules are imported.
 See :ref:`pythonpath` for more details.

 The ``--rootdir=path`` command-line option can be used to force a specific directory.
-Note that contrary all other command-line options, ``--rootdir`` cannot be used with :confval:`addopts` inside ``pytest.ini`` because the ``rootdir`` is used to *find* ``pytest.ini`` already.
+Note that contrary to other command-line options, ``--rootdir`` cannot be used with :confval:`addopts` inside ``pytest.ini`` because the ``rootdir`` is used to *find* ``pytest.ini`` already.